mathsyouth/testcases/README.rst

-testcases - The OPNFV Integration Test Suite
+testcases - The OPNFV System Level Test Suite
 ==============================================

 This is a set of functional tests to be run against a live OPNFV cluster.